spotfiresoftware/tibco-streaming-samples/structure/README.md

 # Structure

-How to structure TIBCO&reg; Streaming 11.0.1 projects.
+How to structure Spotfire&reg; Streaming 11.0.1 projects.

 Samples :